cerebro-data/external-docs/docs/Install.md

 **CEREBRO_DB_URL/CEREBRO_DB_USERNAME/CEREBRO_DB_PASSWORD**
-This is the end point and database credentials for `CEREBRO_DB_URL`. `DB_URL` should be the host/port (typically 3306) of the running mysql instance.
+This is the end point and database credentials for `CEREBRO_DB_URL`. `DB_URL` should be the host:port (typically 3306) of the running mysql instance.

 ```shell
 # Example: